lundegaard/redux-tools/docs/packages/actions.md

 ### makeEmptyActionCreator()

 Creates a new nullary action creator.
+Also reexported as `makeConstantActionCreator` for backwards compatibility.

 **Arguments**